 Risers are continuous and extend the full height of the building.
-Risers contain electrical service cables, soil pipes, immersion heaters, non -combustible pipework and combustible pipework.

-Risers in common areas are generally a sterile environment, however, there are several breaches which are to be addressed and are highlighted in the compartmentation survey.
+Risers contain electrical service cables, soil pipes, non -combustible pipework and combustible pipework.
+Risers are generally a sterile environment, however, as displayed in all other high-rise blocks, there are several breaches which are to be addressed and are highlighted in the compartmentation survey.